jundalisay/sp/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1e.md

 Their arms and ammunition become more expensive.

 A musket is a more expensive machine than a javelin or a bow and arrows.
-    A cannon or a mortar is more expensive than a balista or a catapult.
+- A cannon or a mortar is more expensive than a balista or a catapult.

 The powder spent in a modern battle is lost irrecoverably.
-    It creates a very considerable expence.
+- It creates a very considerable expence.

-The javelins and arrows thrown or shot in an ancient battle=
+The javelins and arrows thrown or shot in an ancient battle:
-    had very little value, and
+- had very little value, and
-    could be easily picked up again.
+- could be easily picked up again.

 The cannon and the mortar are much dearer and heavier than the balista or catapult.
-    They are more costly to prepare and carry them to the field.
+- They are more costly to prepare and carry them to the field.

 The superiority of the modern artillery over ancient artillery is very great.

 It became much more difficult and expensive to fortify a town against modern artillery.

 In modern times, society's defence is more expensive because of many different causes.

 The accidental invention of gunpowder caused a great revolution in the art of war.
-    It greatly enhanced the effects of the natural progress of improvement of societies.
+- It greatly enhanced the effects of the natural progress of improvement of societies.

 {{< s v="43" >}} In modern war, the great cost of firearms gives an advantage to the opulent and civilized nation over a poor and barbarous nation.

 In ancient times, the opulent and civilized nations found it difficult to defend themselves against poor and barbarous nations.

 In modern times, the poor and barbarous find it difficult to defend themselves against the opulent and civilized nations.

 The invention of firearms is so harmful at first sight.
-    But it is certainly favourable to the permanency and extension of civilization.
+- But it is certainly favourable to the permanency and extension of civilization.